Everyone who is assessed for care and support services will be offered a financial assessment.

 A financial assessment is used to work out how much individuals should be charged for care and support services the council provides.

 If you prefer not to provide your financial information, you will be termed a self funder.
-You can find more advice and information in the self funders page in this section and on the WISH website for self funders.
+You can find more advice and information in the self funders page in this section and on the Talk Community Directory self funders page.

 What is a financial assessment?